NVIDIA/spark-rapids/docs/tuning-guide.md

 per executor can result in spilling from GPU memory.
 Because of I/O and the fairness of the semaphore that restricts GPU access, tasks tend to run on the GPU in a round-robin fashion.
-Some algorithms, in order to be able to support processing more data than can fit in GPU memory like sort or join, can keep part of the data cached on the GPU in between outputting a batches.
+Some algorithms, in order to be able to support processing more data than can fit in GPU memory like sort or join, can keep part of the data cached on the GPU in between outputting batches.
 If there are too many tasks this can increase the memory pressure on the GPU and result in more spilling.